AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/mailchimp-campaign.md

 >[!IMPORTANT]
 >
->Data prep functions are currently not supported for [!DNL MailChimp Campaign Activity].
+>Data prep functions are currently not supported for [!DNL MailChimp Campaign].

 <!--
 ## Create a mapping {#mapping}